SixArm/unix-shell-script-kit/README.md

 ### Payment Issue

-Payment Issue: e.g. needs a credit card, or invoice, or billing, etc.
+E.g. needs a credit card, or invoice, or billing, etc.

 Akin to HTTP status code 402 Payment Required.